When it comes to mold, time is the enemy.

 At ServiceMaster of Lincoln Park, we focus on both mold removal and mold remediation.
 One solves the symptoms, and the other addresses the problem.

-After flooding or other types of water damage, removing any mold that developed is not enough to return your home or office to a habitable condition.
+After flooding or other types of water damage, removing any mold that developed is not enough to return your home, office, or rental apartment to a habitable condition.
 Individual mold spores are too small to see, and they can float through the air unnoticed.
 The dark-colored spots you identify as mold on your wall or ceiling are entire colonies of mold.

 Even if you throw away every surface that is covered by visible mold, you will not eliminate the health threat.
 Mold spores can linger in the air or on hidden surfaces.
 When untreated, those spores can grow into much larger infestations of mold.